-The current round of WTO negotiations, called the Doha Development Round, is focused on lowering tariffs while encouraging sustainable economic development.
-The Round began in November 2001, although controversial issues such as agricultural subsidies have hindered recent progress.
+The current round of WTO negotiations, called the Doha Development Round, began in November 2001 and is focused on lowering trade barriers while encouraging sustainable economic development.
+Although controversial issues such as agricultural subsidies have hindered recent progress, the passage of the Bali Package—which addresses some of the Doha Round agenda—at the Ninth Ministerial Conference in December 2013 may be a sign that the tide is turning.
 A number of significant issues involving animal protection have been discussed, including promotion of humane sustainable agriculture and elimination of global fisheries subsidies.
 Resolution of these two issues prior to conclusion of the Round would likely not only have myriad benefits for animals, but would also assist with economic development in developing and least developed countries.

 One of the biggest obstacles to conclusion of the Doha Round is the need for agriculture reform in developed countries; specifically, the elimination of government subsidies given to agricultural producers in the United States and the European Union.
 This reform has great potential to help alleviate poverty and level the playing field for the developing world, however, it must not be achieved at the expense of the welfare of farm animals in either developed or developing countries.

 The WTO Agreement on Agriculture (AoA) allows governments to make unlimited payments for environmental programs as long as they are not trade distorting.
 These are called "Green Box" subsidies.
 To ensure animals are not victims of agricultural reform, HSI would like explicit acknowledgment that government payments to farmers or ranchers, which offset the costs of increasing animal welfare standards, are permissible "Green Box" subsidies.